COLT Second Annual Convention

-- Each Gold Member will also get a ad placement in one of our magazines of their choice, regardless of whether or not they provide an article.
-But current, non paying members will still be able to provide articles as always, free of charge.
+- Also, Eeach Gold Member gets an ad placement=.
+So this is regardless of whether they provide an article.
+But current, non paying members will still be able to provide articles free of charge.

-- Eligibility for Elections – Members who pay dues will also be eligible to participate in awards elections.
-Yes that’s right elections to promote extraordinary members who pay dues and participate in COLT.
+– Members who pay dues will also be eligible to participate in awards elections.
+Yes, that’s right, elections to promote extraordinary members who pay dues and participate in COLT.
 Each year, we promote paid members who have gone above and beyond the call of duty with accolades and awards.
-We will now award outstanding performance in the following categories, for all practice areas of law (injury, divorce, criminal law, civil rights, etc., will each have their own award), as follows:
+We will now award outstanding performance in the following categories: For all practice areas of law (injury, divorce, criminal law, civil rights, etc., will each have their own award), as follows:

 - Litigator of the Year,